csteamproject/CS-371_Team_Project/trunk/docs/Bullet_ReadMe.txt

 System Overview:

 	The Bullet function is a class that will handle the template of a bullet object and use that template to create multiple instances within the player class.
-Note the bullet is independant of the player.
+Note the bullet object is independent of the player.

 Views:

-  The bullet design is a template design where a basic use is made for bullet and when invoked it will add more functionality depending on the situation.
+  The bullet design is a factory method design where a basic skeleton is made for bullet and when invoked it will add more functionality depending on the situation.